isomerpages/nlb-biblioasia/_videos/From Book to Cook/Definitely Not Spaghetti Bolognese.md

 #### **Recipe**
-Instead of using lean meat and tomato paste as called for in the recipe from the 1997 home economics textbook, Sheere used hot dogs and tomato ketchup instead.
+Instead of using lean meat and tomato paste as called for in the 1997 recipe, Sheere used hot dogs and tomato ketchup instead.
 In fact, home economics textbooks of the 1990s taught students how to use convenience foods with fresh food to make nutritious home-cooked meals.
-Those textbooks conveyed a different notion of homemaking, that household chores could be outsourced.
+The recipes in those textbooks were simpler, a reflection of the trend that more families were eating out than cooking.
 ![](/images/Videos:%20From%20Book%20to%20Cook/home%20econs%20recipe.jpg)
 <div style="background-color: white;">Recipe of spaghetti Bolognese, from Ethel Chong Su-Hsin et al., <i>Home Economics Today 2E</i> (Singapore: Pan Pacific Book for Curriculum Development Institute of Singapore, 1997).</div>